 When, then, in the above formula I spoke of several alternative employments and of alternative marginal utilities, it must be understood as a method of expression which, literally speaking, is not quite correct.
 For, naturally, of those competing employments only one can, economically, be the last; only one, therefore, can be the true "marginal employment"-that in which we find the marginal utility-while all the other employments are, economically, inhibited.
-They make the more demand on our attention, however, as being the first or most conspicuous representatives of an entire branch of employment.'
+They make the more demand on our attention, however, as being the first or most conspicuous representatives of an entire branch of employment.
 As soon as we think of this latter branch at all, these representatives force themselves, in the first place, on our consideration, and it is by choosing between them that we, as it were, give a casting vote for one among entire groups of employment, such as carving and burning of wood, hacking and knacking of horses, and so on-an actual psychological procedure which appears to me best and most concisely indicated by the above formula.

 Here, however, it must be emphasised that the precedence given in the course of our inquiry to those pseudo-marginal employments is only formal: in our economical decisions they enjoy no sort of material preference.
 Generally speaking, the fact that the employments to which a good may be put fall into several distinct branches has really not the slightest influence on our calculations of value.
-Just as we do not value goods according to kinds of wants,3 so we do not distribute them according to branches of employment.
+Just as we do not value goods according to kinds of wants, 20 so we do not distribute them according to branches of employment.
 Every concrete employment is only looked on as a possible employment according to the rank which it maintains in virtue of its importance among all competing employments of every branch.
+And thus, in obedience to the principle of economic conduct, we always follow one and the same course; we allocate our stock of goods among the concrete uses which are of most importance on our scale, and the last of these determines for us the marginal utility and the value of the good.